BallAerospace/COSMOS/_docs/dart_install.md

 {% endhighlight %}
 This will install all the ruby dependencies for DART.
 1. In postgres, create a 'dart' user and password (with CREATEDB permissions), and both a 'dart' and 'darttest' database.
 The databases should be created with template0, LC_COLLATE 'C', LC_CTYPE 'C', and ENCODING 'SQL_ASCII'
-  a.
-On windows use pgadmin
+    1. On windows use pgadmin
-  b.
-Otherwise use the psql command line:
+    2. Otherwise use the psql command line:
 ```
   psql postgres
   CREATE ROLE dart WITH LOGIN PASSWORD 'dart';